c-frame/aframe-stereo-component/README.md

 require('aframe');
 require('aframe-layer-component');
 ```
-## Credits
+#### Credits

-The video used in the examples is from http://pedrofe.com/rendering-for-oculus-rift-with-arnold/ and http://www.meryproject.com/
+The video used in the examples is from http://pedrofe.com/rendering-for-oculus-rift-with-arnold/, from the project http://www.meryproject.com/
+Boilerplate code from https://github.com/ngokevin/aframe-component-boilerplate .
+Code for adjusting sphere face vertex is from https://github.com/mrdoob/three.js/blob/master/examples/webvr_video.html